BoBroPro/DesignPattern/README.md

 # Design Pattern

-All the code in this repository showed the cpp implements of Design Pattern in the book *大话设计模式*.
+All the code in this repository showed the cpp implements of Design Pattern in the book *大话设计模式<Java>*.
 Obviously, the every chapter is corresponding to one design pattern as listed bellow.

 **Chapter01** to **Simple Factory Pattern**